paulsemel/generic-vector/README.md

-# Vector genericity dump implementation in C
+# Vector genericity dumb implementation in C

-This is a really dump implementation of generic vector.
+This is a really dumb implementation of generic vectors.
 It doesn't use the C11 \_Generic feature (it might be a good idea for more complex helpers).